uc-berkeley-w215/summer2020/led-papers.md

 **David Ng**:
 - "The Effect of Online Privacy Information on Purchasing Behavior: An Experimental Study", by Tsai et al. (Unit 7)
+- "What Do Online Behavioral Advertising Privacy Disclosures Communicate to Users?", by León et al. (Unit 14)

 **Chukwunenye Nnebe**:
 - "It’s Not What You Know, but Who You Know: A Social Approach to Last-Resort Authentication", by Schechter et al. (Unit 9)